 Apple trees will bloom in early spring between mid-April and mid-May after having met the required chill hours during winter dormancy.
-Apple tree bloom depends less on the time of year, and more on the temperature in your region.
+Apple tree blossoms depend less on the time of year, and more on the temperature in your region.

 In order to determine exactly when your fruit tree will bloom, it is important to understand the budding stage of apple trees.